AllisonMarquesSouza/TaskManeger/README.md

 Task Management API

-Esta API REST foi desenvolvida com NestJS e TypeORM para gerenciar tarefas.
-Ela permite criar, atualizar, excluir e buscar tarefas, e é protegida por autenticação JWT e criptografia de senhas com Bcrypt.
-Além do serviço de Usuario , onde podemos criar um usuário e fazer login com ele e receber o TOKEN JWT para fazer as requisições.
+This REST API was developed with NestJS and TypeORM to manage tasks.
+It allows you to create, update, delete, and retrieve tasks, and is protected by JWT authentication and password encryption with Bcrypt.
+Additionally, it includes a user service where you can create a user, log in, and receive a JWT token to make requests.

-Tecnologias Utilizadas:
+Technologies Used:

-* TypeScript: Linguagem para desenvolvimento de aplicações.
+- TypeScript: Language for application development.
-* NestJS: Framework para Node.js que utiliza TypeScript.
+- NestJS: Framework for Node.js that uses TypeScript.
-* TypeORM: Biblioteca ORM para interagir com bancos de dados.
+- TypeORM: ORM library for interacting with databases.
-* MySQL: Sistema de gerenciamento de banco de dados relacional.
+- MySQL: Relational database management system.
-* JWT (JSON Web Token): Mecanismo de autenticação.
+- JWT (JSON Web Token): Authentication mechanism.
-* Bcrypt: Biblioteca para criptografia de senhas.
+- Bcrypt: Library for password encryption.